-Next, you must set your oven to 350 degrees fahrenheit.
+Next, you must set your oven to 350 degrees Fahrenheit.

-Following this, you should grab a baking sheet and cover in a little cooking oil so that they do not stick.
+Following this, you should grab a baking sheet and cover it in a little cooking oil so that they do not stick.
 Some people recommend sprinkling some water on top of your wings to keep them from drying out.

 Then, arrange your wings on the pan around an inch apart.
 Once your oven has reached 350 degrees, you can place your wings inside and cook for 5-6 minutes depending on size.
 After this, you can turn your chicken wings and cook the other sides for a further 5-6 minutes to cover all angles.

-You should always check that your largest chicken wing reaches a temperature of at least 165 degrees fahrenheit.
+You should always check that your largest chicken wing reaches a temperature of at least 165 degrees Fahrenheit.
 This way, you know that they are all cooked properly.

 How to Reheat Chicken Wings in a Frying Pan

 If you simply cannot wait to enjoy those delicious spicy chicken wings, then there is a quicker way.
 You can reheat chicken wings in a frying pan!

 Again, you must let your chicken wings rest out of the refrigerator and wait for them to reach room temperature.
 As usual, oil your frying pan a little and heat it on high.
 Once the oil has heated up, you may add your chicken wings.